 Pioneer DDJ-SB2 2-channel Controller Review

 When you want to up your game you need to find a piece of gear that can bring you to the next level.
 Pioneer does just that with the entry level professional DDJ-SB2 controller.
 It’s very beginner friendly but the features quickly set it apart as a professional DJ controller.
 As you get used to the device you’ll quickly find out that it’s above it’s price point.
 To take an audio term, it’s essentially a prosumer model.
-With exceptional sound quality and an easy to accustom to layout you’ll quickly learn to use it to it’s fullest potential.
+If I was interested in a high end professional controller I would take a look at the DDJ SR. With exceptional sound quality and an easy to accustom to layout you’ll quickly learn to use it to it’s fullest potential.
 The quality of the materials is to be expected of a mid tier controller.
 It’s made of plastic but has a feel of Pioneer quality and feels more like a portable piece of equipment than a permanent install.

 Deck Swapping and other Features

 The DDJ-SB2 is a four deck controller and two decks share real estate on the device.
 It has two buttons on it to switch between the first and second deck on each side.
 This allows you to Cue up three different tracks and manage four at once.
 This alone pulls it out of beginner territory as it essentially doubles the complexity but also triples the capabilities of the controllers ability to create.
 With the four deck control it heavily outclasses competition at the price point.